FriedScholvinck/project-template/README.md

 ## pytest

-[pytest](https://docs.pytest.org/) is without question the best Python testing framework out there.
+[pytest](https://docs.pytest.org/) is a Python testing framework.
 Tests written in this framework are much more readable than when using Python's built-in `unittest` framework.

 pytest is extensible.
 I advise using [`pytest-mock`](https://pytest-mock.readthedocs.io/) for your mocking needs. [`pytest-spark`](https://github.com/malexer/pytest-spark) is useful when you're working with pyspark.